Timendus/chipcode/fonts/thumby/README.md

 `setFont` a character width and height.
 That will tell it that you're loading a variable width font, and load the dimensions from the file.
 This is what happens in the line that says `setFont('5pix-widewest.bin')`.

+As an additional bonus feature, fonts can be loaded from a bytearray instead of a file.
+This is mostly for power-users who are working on a font in the emulator or programmatically modifying fonts.
+If you are one of those users: you can supply the `setFont` function with a bytearray instead of a path, and it will Just Work™️ for both types of font formats.

 ### `drawText`